Apollina/FAEMDE/README.md

-# faemdejunction2018
+# CSAI - Customer Satisfaction AI

+## Improve and gamify the way businesses treat customer's satisfaction.

-> A Vue.js project for Junction 2018
+> The front end of the project for [HackJunction2018](https://hackjunction.com/).

 ## Build Setup